samebchase/shen-json/README.md

 ### shen-json

-shen-json is an attempt to write a JSON parser using Shen-YACC.
+shen-json is an attempt to write a usable JSON library in Shen.